ietf-wg-httpapi/httpapi-privacy/draft-ietf-httpapi-privacy.md

 ## Respect Credential Restrictions

-Clients MUST NOT send a Cookie with the Secure attribute {{RFC6265}} over an insecure channel.
+{{RFC6265}} prohibits sending a Cookie with the Secure attribute over an insecure channel.

-Clients MUST NOT send an Authorization {{?RFC7617}}, or any other header field, that contains a secret token over an insecure channel.
+Clients MUST NOT send any header field that contains a secret token over an insecure channel.
+Such header fields include Authorization and Proxy-Authorization and are described in Sections 11.6.2 and 11.7.2 of {{!RFC9110}}, respectively.

 ## Disallow Insecure by Default